Cuzco: A Puma at the Centre of the World

-The Spanish took control of Cusco in 1534, setting up Manco Inca as a puppet governor.
+The Spanish took control of Cuzco in 1534, setting up Manco Inca as a puppet governor.
 In this fashion, the Spanish ruled the empire for almost two years before Manco Inca rebelled and tried in vain to fight off the Spanish.
-Cusco was later set ablaze by the Incas in a last and ultimately ill-fated attempt to corner the Spanish.
-What remains of Cusco is an interesting array of Incan foundations beneath a colonial Spanish village.
+Cuzco was later set ablaze by the Incas in a last and ultimately ill-fated attempt to corner the Spanish.
+What remains of Cuzco is an interesting array of Incan foundations beneath a colonial Spanish village.

 “Magnificent, but Unforgivable”

 In the 1920s it was the Andean capital for arts and culture, with bob-top haircuts and jazz music, tennis clubs, and pisco sours served on verandas throughout the town; its unique blend of European and Andean cultures found a home in the valley.
 You can still see remnants of this mix in paintings of the Last Supper hung high in the cathedrals, which feature images of the apostles dining on cuy or Guinea pig, a local delicacy.

 Today’s Cuzco is thus a fascinating blend of two opposing forces.
 Christopher Isherwood described it best in his 1948 book The Condor and the Cow, “What remains with you is the sense of a great outrage, magnificent but unforgivable.
 The Spaniards tore down the Inca temples and grafted splendid churches and mansions onto their foundations.
 This is one of the most beautiful monuments to bigotry and sheer stupid brutality in the whole world.”

 Like most Incan sites, Sacsayhuaman (pronounced, I swear, “saxy woman”) remains something of a mystery to archaeologists.
 Though the Spanish referred to it as a fortress—and it was in fact used as a fortress when Manco Inca tried to win back the freedom of his people—recent research indicates that it may have been a temple in earlier times.